JulianoKosloski/learning-bash/linux.md

 ## Internet
 - wget url: download stuff from the internet
 - curl url > filename: download stuff from the internet and store it in a file
+- ifconfig: print IP adress
+- ip address: print IP adress (beautifully)
+- ping url: find if a website is online
+- traceroute url: find every step of the route until the specified website

+## Filtering
+- grep: filters lines that begin with something
+    - ip address | grep eth0: will give you only that line
+- awk regex: finds text based on a regex pattern

 ## Extra
 - press Q to quit
+- sudo shutdown: shutdown the machine in 1 min
+    - sudo shutdown -h now: shutdown the machine now